nik-maheshwari/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

-Nikunj Maheshwari is a software developer/data scientist at [NIBRT](https://www.nibrt.ie), working on application of big data analytics in biopharmaceutical manufacturing.
-Previously, he developed predictive risk models for 5 leading Irish food manufacturers, which is under patent processing.
+Nikunj Maheshwari works as a manager in Data Science and Analytics department of Group Internal Audit at Bank of Ireland, Dublin.
+Prior to this role, he was a software developer/data scientist at [NIBRT](https://www.nibrt.ie), working on application of big data analytics in biopharmaceutical manufacturing.
+Before NIBRT, he developed predictive pathogenic risk models for 5 leading Irish food manufacturers, which is under patent processing.

 Nikunj holds a PhD in Computational Infection Biology where he computationally mined for lanthipeptide `antimicrobial` peptides from ~3000 `bacterial` genomes.
 He studied these peptide's evolution over time and between different bacterial taxonomy.
 The genome mining pipeline can be found [here](https://github.com/nik-maheshwari/genome-mining).
 His other research projects include prediction of protein-protein interaction (during his Masters) and development of a [webserver](https://www.jpsr.pharmainfo.in/Documents/Volumes/vol3Issue12/jpsr%2003111204.pdf) to predict classes of snake `toxins`.